Dietetic Internship Program

 - Objective 2: At least 90% of employers/supervisors who responded to the survey will express satisfaction with the performance of the FSU DI program graduates.

-- Objective 5: At least 80% of program interns will agree that their dietetic internship experiences provided opportunities to practice core competencies expected of the entry level dietitian
+- Objective 5: At least 80% of program dietetics interns will agree that their dietetic internship experiences provided opportunities to practice core competencies expected of the entry level registered dietitian

 Goal 2: Graduates will advance the dietetics profession through professional participation.